-4.6.
-Threatened and Endangered Species
+4.6 Threatened and Endangered Species

-The species under consideration within this biological assessment were identified from updated lists of threatened and endangered (T&E) species provided by the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (UFWS) (NMFS, 2014e; USFWS, 2014a).
+The species under consideration within this biological assessment were identified from updated lists of threatened and endangered (T&E) species provided by the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (UFWS) (NMFS, 2014e; USFWS, 2014).
 These lists were combined to develop the following composite list of T&E species that could be present in the project area based upon their geographic range.
 However, the actual occurrence of a species in the project area would depend upon the availability of suitable habitat, the seasonality of occurrence, migratory habits and other factors.

-Table 11 provides a list of these T&E species that may be found in the various habitats within the Project Area.
-The Project Area is defined by the stretch of shoreline receiving beach nourishment, and the borrow areas.
-Although not explicitly defined at this time, any pipeline corridors associated with a cutterhead dredge and hopper dredge pump out operations will also be considered part of the Project Area.
+Table 10 provides a list of these T&E species that may be found in the various habitats within the Project Area.
+The Project Area is defined as the stretch of shoreline within Kill Devil Hills receiving beach nourishment, and the proposed borrow areas.
+Although not explicitly defined at this time, any pipeline corridors to be used in association with cutterhead pipeline operations and hopper dredge pump out operations.
 Any potential impacts on federally listed T&E species would be limited to those species that occur in habitats encompassed by the Project Area.
+Therefore, the proposed work will not affect any listed species that generally reside in freshwater, forested habitats or savannas.